SlimIO/Governance/docs/get_started.md

 ## Summary

-The purpose of this guide is to allow Developers and Integrators to initialize and setup a SlimIO Agent on the local machine (The next guide will be dedicated to how to create your first addon).
+The purpose of this guide is to allow Developers and Integrators to initialize and setup a SlimIO agent on their local machine (the next guide will be dedicated to how to create your first addon.).

 ## Requirements